 The Bainbridge Island Police Department's Citizens' Academy was founded in 2004.
 The goal of the program is to foster a better understanding of police work through education, and to improve communication between the citizens of Bainbridge Island and the officers who serve them.
 The intent of the program is not to produce civilians trained in law enforcement, but to help island residents and business owners become more familiar with the workings of their local police department, and become better acquainted with its officers.
 What the department gains in good will cannot compare to the benefits community members gain by knowing more about the men and women who serve them.

-The 12-week course is offered once a year and involves two hours of training from 7pm to 9pm on Wednesday evenings and two optional Saturdays.
+The 12-week course is offered once a year, usually toward the beginning of the year, and involves three hours of training from 7 p.m. to 9 p.m. on Wednesday evenings with two optional Saturdays.
 Class size is limited to 20 participants.